Alkass/polish/README.md

 Attributes allow you to change the behaviour of how your test cases are run.
 For instance, by default, your `TestRunner` instance will run all your test cases regardless of whether any have failed.
 If you, however, want this behaviour changed, you will need to specifically tell your `TestRunner` instance to stop the process at the first failure.

-The value you pass to `TestRunner::new()` as a function argument indicates the behaviour of your process.

-THIS FEATURE IS A WORK-IN-PROGRESS.
+THIS FEATURE IS STILL WORK-IN-PROGRESS.
 THIS DOCUMENT WILL BE UPDATED WITH TECHNICAL DETAILS ONCE THE FEATURE IS COMPLETE.

 ### Logging